 Alternatively if you do not want to use a supplement or make your own tea then there is an alternative.
 You can buy prepackages teabags.
 My favorite are those in this link for prepackaged teabags.

-I hope you will use this hibiscus recipe and please do let us know the results!
+I hope you will use this hibiscus recipe for iced tea and please do let us know the results!
 To your very best health.